theneva/dissertation/src/establish-framework.md

 - strategy
 - approach

-The framework can be visualised:

-- http://www.edwardtufte.com/tufte/books_vdqi (academic, don't necessarily spend a lot of time)
-- http://www.amazon.com/Show-Me-Numbers-Designing-Enlighten/dp/0970601999 (not academic, but good input)

 ## Testability

 Testability on at least three levels has come forth as a key _prerequisite_ for automating deployment at all.
 These levels include: